 In instances of complaints regarding violations of Student Conduct and Academic Responsibility, the Dean may charge the committee with conducting a formal investigation into the facts pertaining to allegations of misconduct.
-In such cases, the committee will adhere to professional standing committee guidelines that ensure a timely and complete review of the facts.
+In such cases the committee will adhere to professional standing committee guidelines that ensure a timely and complete review of the facts.
 The process will ensure that the student and involved parties have the opportunity to present relevant information.

-Academic Standing
+Academic Standing (Following Matriculation)

-The academic standing policy for all graduate programs in the College of Psychology requires students to maintain a minimum cumulative grade point average of 3.0.
-In addition, other minimum requirements are in existence as outlined below.
-Failure to meet these requirements will result either in academic probation or dismissal.
+The grading policy for the MS Forensic Psychology program requires students to maintain a minimum cumulative grade point average of 3.0.
+In addition, other minimum requirements are in existence.
+Failure to meet these requirements will result either in academic probation or dismissal as detailed below.